-Environmental Sustainability and Policy for Cocoa Production in Ghana (Phase I)
+Environmental Sustainability and Policy for Cocoa Production in Ghana (ESP I)

 The “Environmental Sustainability and Policy for Cocoa Production in Ghana” project was a partnership between the Ghana Cocoa Board (COCOBOD) and UNDP.
 The overall objective of the project was to create institutional systems, tools and policies to rehabilitate cocoa landscapes; conserve and expand forests, forest buffer zones and corridors; and incentivize cocoa farmers to adopt environmentally friendly best practices.